 POCT may also serve as a direct revenue stream.
 Pharmacies like Amina Abubakar’s Rx Clinic are profiting from point-of-care testing, according to this NCPA article.
 “Point-of-care testing provides an excellent opportunity for community pharmacies to enhance revenue by expanding patient care services while improving health at the patient and population levels.”
 The future of POCT looks promising, as well.
 “Point-of-care testing is predicted to exceed immunizations as a driver of revenue for community pharmacies, according to research from Deloitte,” NCPA reports.

 While point-of-care testing offers clinical opportunities in everything from HIV to INR, there are two acronyms crucial to implementing this practice: CLIA and CMS.
 The Clinical Laboratory Improvement Amendments allow pharmacists to perform these screenings.
-However, CMS requires the pharmacist to complete a CMS-116 application to be submitted to his or her state CMS agency.
-Along with the CMS-116 form, pharmacies must also pay certificate fees every two years to maintain their CLIA-waived status.
+However, CMS requires the pharmacist to complete an application and submit it to his or her state CMS agency.
+Along with the application, pharmacies must also pay certificate fees every two years to maintain their CLIA-waived status.
 Click here to learn more about CMS and CLIA.

 Like any other business venture, offering point-of-care testing will require a strategy and a model.
 Consider all the details, from which tests your particular patients would benefit from, to how much to charge for this service.